rakshaa2000/LeetCode/README.md

-# LeetCode
-A collection of solutions for LeetCode Problems
+## LeetCode Problems

+This repository is a collection of Algorithm based problems in Leetcode, along with their solutions.
+Please feel free to contribute.